 there would be concern about an applicant’s potential to be successful at Cambridge if their application had indicated a need to resit numerous exams.

 Remember that the best universities want the most promising students, so it is in their interest to be understanding if a strong candidate’s grades have been affected by circumstances outside of their control.
 However, if there are no such extenuating circumstances, retakes may well be taken into account when assessing an applicant.

-Before you rush into a retake, remember that having your paper remarked is also a good option for many students who do not attain their desired grade.
+Before you rush into retaking A-levels or the equivalent exams, remember that having your paper remarked is also a good option for many students who do not attain their desired grade.
 You should consider getting your paper remarked particularly if: